mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 };
 ```

-Now we can refactor the component to:
+Respectively, we can update the component to:

 ```typescript
 ...